WPTT/WPThemeReview/.github/CONTRIBUTING.md

 The WPTRTCS sniffs and test files (excluding test _case_ files) are written in a way that they pass the rules set by the custom ruleset found in [`/.phpcs.xml.dist`](https://github.com/WPTRT/WPThemeReview/blob/develop/.phpcs.xml.dist).
 They should pass some of the `WordPress-Extra` standards and the `WordPress-Docs` code standards.

-You can check the custom written sniff using the `composer check-cs` command from the project root.
+You can check whether your code complies with the coding standard using the `composer check-cs` command from the project root.